 3GPP TSG RAN would hereby like to provide some initial input on aspects related to technical performance requirements and evaluations for IMT-2030.

+Technical Performance Requirements (TPRs)

 3GPP TSG RAN has held initial discussions of possible TPRs and proposes the following for consideration.
 3GPP TSG RAN may provide further inputs to WP5D in the future.
 The list below should be seen as an initial view, and additional candidates will be considered in the future.
 The definitions of these items will be further discussed, e.g. considering commercial relevance.

 Peak Data Rate